 Qom is one of Iran’s most religious cities.
 It is home to several theological universities and Khomeini himself finished his education here.
 There is also the shrine of Fatemeh, the daughter of the seventh imam and sister of the eight imam, that attracts hundreds of pilgrims every day.

 Shia muslims believe that there were twelve special people who are the divine processors of the prophet Mohamed.
 They worship the 12 Imams and their immediate family members.
 They also believe the last Imam is still alive, but is hiding from us.
 One day he will reappear as the Mahdi together with Jesus, who will assist the Mahdi in ridding the world of evil.

 Qom fascinated me and I wanted to understand more about Iran’s interesting religious life.
 First of all, the shrine of Fatemeh is not a mosque.
 The Azam mosque is in fact right opposite the shrine, but few people visit it.
 Most pilgrims head straight to the shrine of Fatemeh.

-Throughout my journey I noticed that shrines where people that were holy relatives of one of the 12 imams were buried were more popular.
+Throughout my journey I noticed that shrines where people that were holy relatives of one of the 12 imams were buried were way more popular than mosques.
 People often believe that the shrines have certain powers.
 Either your prayers will be answered, your dreams will come true or your illnesses will be cured.

 Shrines and not mosques are at the centre of Iran’s religious life.
 Next to Mashad, the shrine of Fatemeh, is one of the most important shrines in Iran.